ltgcgo/docs/src/matrix/README.md

 * [Twitter](https://twitter.com) (via [mautrix-twitter](https://github.com/mautrix/twitter))

+### Known issues
+#### Global
+- Due to some unknown bug in Caddy, requests with bodies larger than 1000 KiB will be cut off by Caddy without emitting errors.
+This will cause some media messages fail to upload, and in turn, get bridged.
+  - This is an issue plaguing all of the web infrastructure within LTGC for quite some while now.
+- Animated stickers on certain platforms may only get their first frame be bridged, due to varying media codec support on different platforms.
+- Double-bridged replies may not work on certain platforms.

+#### Telegram
+- Reactions aren't bridged from Telegram.
+- The Telegram bridge suffers from downtimes caused by Python, the underlying runtime.
+It has to be manually rebooted.
+- Bot messages from Telegram cannot be bridged to other platforms, per Telegram's restriction.
+- Senders from other platforms cannot be transparently bridged to Telegram, requiring embedding their display names as message content.

+#### Discord
+- Due to Discord validating time-sensitive HMAC codes on attachment URLs, media from Discord cannot be bridged currently.

 ## Bridging service
 ### FLOSS projects
 If applied, we will offer free bridging services to the approved FLOSS projects.